joshuaevs1/Projects-Cardiff-University/Year 2/Group Project/README.md

 ### How to run the website
 1. Install [WAMP](https://www.wampserver.com/en/)
-2. Put CM2305 web files (excluding API folder) to /var/www of WAMP
+2. Put Group_Project web files (excluding API folder) to /var/www of WAMP
 3. You can now open the website in your localhost

 ### How to run the API (Required)